castcollab/tesserae2/README.rst

     pip install .

-Currently the Cython code is compiled with :code:`-march=native`, to enable maximal speedup, but prevents us from distributing easily installable binaries.
+Currently the Cython code is compiled with ``-march=native``, to enable maximal speedup, but prevents us from distributing easily installable binaries.